gresahodolli/ElGamalDigitalSignature/README.md

 # Installation
 1. Clone the repository: git clone https://github.com/gresahodolli/ElGamalDigitalSignature.git
 2. Navigate to the project directory: cd ElGamalDigitalSignature
-3. Open the solution file in Visual Studio: ElGamalDigitalSignature.sln
+3. Open the solution file in Visual Studio: ElGamal_Algoritmi.sln
 4. Build the solution to install the required dependencies
 # Usage
 •	The keys generator: Generate Keys